Bolonium

-Bolonium is an American Post-Punk Rock band based out of Denver, Colorado, formed in 2012 by filmmakers and musicians Richard “Bizjack” Taylor and Tim Johnson.
+Bolonium is an American indie rock band based out of Denver, Colorado, formed in 2012 by filmmakers and musicians Richard “Bizjack” Taylor and Tim Johnson.

+Bolonium's music has evolved with each successive studio album, originating in a more overtly comedy and novelty-oriented style before settling into a broader mix of indie rock, post-punk and new wave.
+The band has attracted critical praise from regional publications, including winning several awards from Denver's Westword, has been featured on the nationally-syndicated Dr. Demento Show, and have played numerous live shows with a diverse range of bands including The Gregory Brothers, Peelander-Z and Clownvis Presley.
+As of 2026, Bolonium have released five studio albums.

 Biography

 Formation (2012)

 Bolonium's core creative duo consist of singer and songwriter Richard Taylor and multi-instrumentalist Tim Johnson, two Denver-based filmmakers and musicians who met in film school and subsequently collaborated on a number of independent video projects, most notably the 2012 low-budget horror comedy feature film Atom the Amazing Zombie Killer, on which both worked in multiple production roles.
 The pair wrote and recorded the original song "Rock and Bowl" for the movie's soundtrack as well as filmed an accompanying music video, both attributed to the fictitious band "Bolonium", named after a fictional meat-based fuel from the 1982 science fiction cult film Big Meat Eater.
 The experience of writing and recording music together, however, ultimately inspired Taylor and Johnson to develop Bolonium into a real band.